 - 1. A written agenda will be used for each meeting. - 2.
 Meeting minutes shall be comprehensive, timely, show indicators, recommendations, follow-up and evaluation of activities. - 3.
 The minutes are recorded in a nationally recommended format.
-All unresolved issue/action items are tracked in the minutes until resolved. - 4.
-The minutes and all case related correspondence must be maintained in the Clinical Services Department. - 5.
-The minutes must be available for review by appropriate regulatory and accrediting agencies but may not be removed from the premises.
+All unresolved issues/action items are tracked in the minutes until resolved. - 4.
+The minutes and all case-related correspondence must be maintained in the Clinical Services Department. - 5.
+The minutes must be available for review as required to appropriate representatives from contracted health plans and regulatory and accrediting agencies.
+Representatives must adhere to applicable confidentiality and conflict of interest statements.